gene891212/song-lyrics/English/Someday.md

 'Cause today I choose to say
 I will love again someday
 So I'm not gonna stay
-Paralyed 'cause I'm not by your side
+Paralyzed 'cause I'm not by your side

 But I believe, that I will be, much better eventually But I won't forget our love, ever
-Time heals all, know the time heals all
+Time heals all, know that time heals all

 I believe that someday soon, I'll remember you with a smile And overcome